Dexamethasone (Generic Name)

 - Changes in mood, which may include depression or a feeling of extreme well-being

-- You may experience an increase in blood sugar.
+- High blood sugar.
 Your blood glucose level may be checked as needed.

 - Blurred vision (especially if using the eye drops)